-Driving in Germany
+Driving and parking in Germany

-Germany is a nation of car enthusiasts, however strict rules apply when driving in Germany and expats may be required to get a German driver's licence.
+Germany is a nation of car enthusiasts, however, strict rules apply when driving in Germany and expats may be required to get a German driver's licence.

-German driving licence
+Getting a German driving licence

 If you are a citizen of an EEA member country (EU plus Iceland, Norway and Lichtenstein), you do not need to obtain a separate German licence if you already hold a licence for your home country.